niccokunzmann/open-transifex-api/README.md

 Optional:

 - `APP_CACHE_TIMEOUT` defaults to 1 day
-  The time the response should be cached, so we do not use up the quota of the transifex user.
+  The time in seconds the response should be cached, so we do not use up the quota of the transifex user.
 - `SHIELDS_API` defaults to `https://img.shields.io`
   This is the endpoint used to generate badges.